Celeekeybor/Celeekeybor/README.md

 A Passionate Software Engineer
 ------------------------------

-I am a third year student at Maseno University pursuing BSc.
-Computer Technology as well a ALX Software Engineering student with unwavering passion in technology and problem solving.
-I'd love to venture into Machine Learning and AI my future career advances.
+I am a student at Maseno University pursuing BSc.
+Computer Technology as well as ALX Software Engineering student.
+I am interested in building cutting-edge software solutions that solve real-world problems and enhance user experiences.
+My passion for software engineering drives me to constantly explore new technologies and methodologies to improve my skills and deliver high-quality products.
+I believe in the power of collaboration and continuous learning, and I am excited about the opportunity to contribute my skills and knowledge to innovative projects.

 * 🌍  I'm based in Kisumu, Nairobi, Kenya
 * ✉️  You can contact me at [celestinbor02@gmail.com](mailto:celestinbor02@gmail.com )